nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 We have a few different types of install.
 At the moment we are mostly doing installs in downtown Manhattan that connect directly to the supernode- a "supernode client install"

+Basically an antenna is mounted on the roof and an ethernet cable goes down a wall or conduit into your apartment.
+We usually put the cable through a window frame or at the side of an air-conditioner.
+A small power adapter in your apartment will give power the antenna over the ethernet cable.

 **1) Supernode client**

 You need to be within about two miles of the Wall St. area.
 We can usually tell by a panorama pic whether this install will work for you.